QuantEcon/lecture-source-jl/source/rst/continuous_time/seir_model_sde.rst

 First, technology, both in treatment and vaccination, is evolving and in an inherently non-deterministic way.
 We will consider that the mortality rate :math:`m(t)` may evolve over time, as well as considering how a probability of vaccination development adds a path to the Removed state that does not require infection.

 In order to add one more degree of realism to the tradeoffs, we will consider that the actual death rate is driven by the mortality :math:`m(t)` but also capacity constraints in the economy with respect to medical resources for the infected state.
-In particular, we assume that if :math:`i(t) > \bar{i}`, then the available medical resources are exhuasted, leading to quadratically increased death rate.
+In particular, we assume that if :math:`i(t) > \bar{i}`, then the available medical resources are exhausted, leading to quadratically increased death rate.

 Second, the only social objective measure we can explore with the current framework is minimizing the total deaths.
 That ignores the possible policy tradeoffs between minimizing deaths and the impact on the general economy.